aarongodin/lightevent/CONTRIBUTING.md

 make install-tools
 ```

 This adds some binaries to your go `bin` folder, so be sure that this is added to your path.
 If you've installed go programs before with `go install ...` then you should be set.
-Otherwise, [see guides](https://www.digitalocean.com/community/tutorials/how-to-build-and-install-go-programs#step-5-installing-go-programs-with-go-install) on how to configure this.
+Otherwise, [see the go docs](https://pkg.go.dev/cmd/go#hdr-Compile_and_install_packages_and_dependencies) on how to configure this.

 After that's complete, you can start the service with: